-It is imperative that accurate documentation of any first aid treatment is recorded and log all accidents and incidents on smartlog.
+It is imperative that accurate documentation of any first aid treatment is recorded.
+The school Nurse will keep an up to date spreadsheet of all first aid given.
+All incidents/accident/near misses are logged on Smartlog.
+Documentation forms are kept in surgery along with accident forms if needed.
 Any documentation is copied and kept in Patients medical notes.
 First Aiders must ensure that the following information is recorded for any incident: